jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 Simple melee weapons are easily made or improvised from tools on hand.
 Commoners frequently have a access to a dagger, club, quarterstaff, or farming implements while militia and guards are often equipped with a mace or spear.
 Savage humanoids often wield clubs, great clubs, and javelins due their simple construction.

+**Axe.** A small light-weight single-edged chopping axe.
+A common tool among settlers in forested climates it is also useful as a weapon or thrown missile in a pinch.

 **Club and Great Club.** A bludgeon made of wood, bone, stone, or even a leather stack filled with sand or rocks.
 Clubs are rarely crafted and are often improvised from objects on hand.
 A regular club is a small one-handed weapons while a great club is a larger two-handed weapon.
 Clubs and great clubs are favored among brutish humanoids and less intelligent giants.

 **Dagger.** A small one-handed stabbing or slashing weapon that comes in a variety of shapes and styles.
 Traditional daggers have a flat and wide pointed blade while stilettos have a long and narrow blade.
 Knives generally have a single edged blade for slashing and cutting.
 Daggers can be wielded in either hand, thrown, and used in close combat making them a very useful backup or secondary weapon.

-**Hand Axe.** A small light-weight single-edged chopping axe.
-A common tool among settlers in forested climates it is also useful as a weapon or thrown missile in a pinch.
+**Flail.** Two short sections of wood or metal connected by a small chain or hinge.
+Originally intended as a tool for threshing grain it can be used as a flexible bludgeoning weapon as well.

+**Hammer.** A one-handed hammer useful as a hand tool, a bludgeon, or a throwing weapon.
+A favorite skirmishing weapon among dwarves, gnomes, and other mining races.

 **Javelin.** A short spear primarily meant as a throwing weapon but can be used as a one-handed stabbing weapon as well.
 Cheap and easily fabricated, it is a common weapon among tribal humanoids and frequently issued to foot soldiers as a skirmishing weapon.

 **Lasso.** A length of rope tied into a loop, slip knot, or noose that can be thrown around a target to restraint it.
 It takes two hands to properly control a lasso.
 It doesn't cause any damage directly but can be used to grapple, restrain, and possibly strangle a target.

-**Light Flail.** Two short sections of wood or metal connected by a small chain or hinge.
-Originally intended as a tool for threshing grain it can be used as a flexible bludgeoning weapon as well.

-**Light Hammer.** A one-handed hammer useful as a hand tool, a bludgeon, or a throwing weapon.
-A favorite skirmishing weapon among dwarves, gnomes, and other mining races.

-**Light Pick.** A small one-handed pick usually used for breaking up dirt or rocks but also useful for piercing flesh.

 **Mace.** A one-handed bludgeon specifically crafted as a weapon often having a heavy rounded or flanged head to increase the impact.
 Simple maces are issued to civil peace-keeping forces for protection and as a symbol of authority.

+**Pick.** A small one-handed pick usually used for breaking up dirt or rocks but also useful for piercing flesh.

 **Quarter Staff.** A rod of wood, or rarely metal, between four and six feet long, usually as tall as the wielder, that can be wielded as a weapon in one or two hands.
 A very common weapon among peasants, pilgrims, and monks for its versatility and simple craftsmanship.